asathiskumar98-byte/STM32-UART-Transmit/README.md

 - System Clock Source: HSI (16 MHz)

 ## 💡 Output
-Open a serial terminal (like PuTTY or Tera Term):
+Open a serial terminal (like PuTTY or Tera Term or Realterm):